TEI2024BA/TEI2024BA.github.io/_i18n/en/pages/cfp.md

-We are pleased to announce a call for papers, posters, panels, demos, and workshops for **“Texts, languages, and communities – TEI 2024”**, the twenty-fourth conference and annual general meeting of the Text Encoding Initiative that will be held in person 7–11 October 2024 at Universidad del Salvador (USAL), Buenos Aires, Argentina.
+We are pleased to announce a call for papers, posters, panels, demos, and workshops for **“Texts, languages and communities – TEI 2024”**, the twenty-fourth conference and annual general meeting of the Text Encoding Initiative that will be held in person 7–11 October 2024 at Universidad del Salvador (USAL), Buenos Aires, Argentina.

 ### Proposals must be submitted via **[ConfTool](https://www.conftool.pro/tei2024/)**. **Submissions are open until <u>May 10</u>.**